Introduction

 B. Maintain a receptive attitude because God can visit you anytime anywhere.
 His presence is not limited to seasons or a geographic location.

-C. An encounter one of the ways God deals with the sin among his people.
-Don’t bail yourself out of the experience when the Holy Spirit confronts you during an encounter.
+C. Encounters are ways God deals with the sin among his people (one of the many ways…) Don’t bail yourself out of the experience when the Holy Spirit confronts you during an encounter.

 D. An encounter is not an experience you can keep to yourself.
 If you do the fire it ignited within you will die.
 Therefore share your experience with others.